jcakchen/alexa-rpi/README.md

     * Open a [GitHub issue][issue] and include detail on how to trigger the unexpected behavior.

+1. The library license key has expired.
+How do I extend it?
+    * Run `./bin/license.sh`.
+Accept the presented EULA to pull a new license key from the GitHub repository and apply it to the binaries.
+    * Copy `./lib/libsnsr.a` into your project's `ext/lib/` directory, replacing
+      the expired library.
+    * Copy `./models/*.snsr` into your project's `ext/resources/` directory,
+      replacing the expired models.
+    * Rebuild your `wakeWordAgent` executable.

+1. What can I do to address audio recording problems?
+    * The project uses [ALSA][] for audio recording.
+It will open a capture session from the default audio device, and record 16-bit signed integers at 16 kHz.
+    * There is an example [/etc/asound.conf][alsacfg] included in the *config/* subdirectory in this repository.
+This file configures ALSA to use the USB microphone as the default input source, and the analog audio jack as the default output.
+We recommend that you use this configuration as a starting point for your audio routing.
+    * Verify that your audio configuration is suitable by running this command to make a ten second long audio recording:
+      `arecord -d 10 -f S16_LE -r 16000 test.wav`
+    * Listen to the test recording and verify that it is clear:
+      `aplay test.wav`
+    * If the recording volume is low, experiment with adjusting the recording levels using `alsamixer`.
+Run `sudo alsactl store` to make these settings permanent.

 ---------
 *Copyright &copy; 2016 Sensory, Inc. http://sensory.com/*